A fixed-point approach to non-commutative central limit theorems: Acknowledgments and funding

-The author would like to thank his advisor, Prof.\ Jon Keating, for bringing Ott's article to his attention and for raising the question of whether the renormalization group approach could be used for the Free CLT.
+I would like to thank my advisor, Prof.\ Jon Keating, for bringing Ott's article to my attention and for raising the question of whether the renormalization group approach could be used for the free CLT.
 Many thanks are also due to Dr.\ Ott himself for his valuable feedback on this work, as well as Profs.\ Roland Speicher and Michael Anshelevich for their comments (in particular for referring me to the latter's work).

-The author is supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1)
+Lastly, I'm very grateful to Prof. Natasha Blitvic for introducing me to notions of independence beyond classical and free.
+This work was supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).